 The COVID-19 pandemic has caused extensive disruption and challenges within the lives of young people.
 However, while there is good evidence to draw upon for advice and support, it is not always easily accessible for those who need it.

-Over the next 18 months, We will be working on an exciting new project to support young people’s mental health, working with the Triumph Network and supported by the wider UKRI funded Mental Health Networks along with our partners: The University of Reading, Swansea University, Young Minds, the Centre for Mental Health and the McPin Foundation.
+We are currently working with an exciting project to support young people’s mental health, alongside the Triumph Network and supported by the wider UKRI funded Mental Health Networks and our partners: The University of Reading, Swansea University, Young Minds, the Centre for Mental Health and the McPin Foundation.

 We will be working to make sense of what research says about how the mental health of young people aged 11 – 16 years has been affected by the pandemic.